freeCodeCamp/pantry-for-good/README.md

 To use all the features of this application you will need to obtain API keys and install them in the application.
 Make a copy of the `server/config/env/secrets-template.js` file in the same directory and rename it `secrets.js`.
 After following the instructions below to obtain API Keys, put your keys in this file.

 #### 1. [gmapsApiKey](https://developers.google.com/maps/documentation/javascript/get-api-key)
-Google Maps API key required for the deliveries feature
+Google Maps API key for the deliveries feature
 #### 2. [oauth](https://developers.google.com/identity/sign-in/web/devconsole-project)
 Google+ API for allowing users to register/login with google.
 #### 3. [sendgrid](https://sendgrid.com)